Refer to Configuring SSO for setting values and step-by-step setup instructions.

-SAML 2.0 is a single sign-on (SSO) and federation protocol suite that enables your organization to synchronize identity and access information over the Web.
+SAML 2.0 is a single sign-on (SSO) and federation protocol suite that enables your organization to synchronize identity with web applications.
 Once you have configured SSO for your organization, your users can log in to RightScale without choosing a password.
 When a user logs in with SSO, an audit entry in your master account captures the details.

 SAML 2.0 at RightScale